Booklet: Becoming a Parent in Alberta: What you need to know about human rights, maternity and parental leave, and benefits

 - the difference between maternity and parental leave and benefits

 - how to apply for maternity and parental leave and benefits

-Available at no charge, this attractive 63-page booklet is a joint initiative of Alberta Employment and Immigration and the Alberta Human Rights Commission.
+This booklet is a joint initiative of Alberta Jobs, Skills, Training and Labour and the Alberta Human Rights Commission.